 Example 1.7.4 X dies leaving a will in which X left his entire estate in trust for to his spouse A for life, remainder to daughter B, and appointed A as executor.
 A asked L to represent her both as executor and as beneficiary and to advise her on implications both to her and to the estate of certain tax elections and plans of division and distribution.
 L explained to A the duties A would have as personal representative, including the duty of impartiality toward the beneficiaries.
 L also described to A the implications of the common representation, to which A consented, including an informed agreement to forgo any right to have the L advocate for A's personal interest insofar is it conflicts with A's duties as executor.
 L may properly represent A in both capacities.
 However, L should inform B of the dual representation and indicate that B may, at his or her own expense, retain independent counsel.
-In addition, L should maintain separate records with respect to the individual representation.
+In addition, L should maintain separate records with respect to the individual representation of A, who should be charged a separate fee (payable by A individually) for that representation.
 L may properly counsel A with respect to her interests as beneficiary.
 However, L may not assert A's individual rights on A's behalf in a way that conflicts with A's duties as personal representative.
 If a conflict develops that materially limits L's ability to function as A's lawyer in both capacities, L should withdraw from representing A in both capacities.
 See MRPC 1.7 (Conflict of Interest: Current Clients) and MRPC 1.16 (Declining or Terminating Representation).